SOLO BUT NOT ALONE. A showcase to nurture contemporary Italian circus

 A graduate of the INAC school in Portugal and the French Arc En Cirque school in Chambéry, Giuliano began experimenting with a clown and juggling solo in 2022.
 The core of the performance is an exploration of problem-solving and the portrayal of a character with an audaciously reserved demeanour.
 With the outside eye of Alejo Gamboa of company Alta Gama and the clown Fabrizio Rosselli, No Panic chronicles the tale of a juggler grappling with the challenge of remembering how to be himself on stage.
 The narrative unfolds as he confronts the duality of gravity and a wardrobe that resists its role as a mere object.

-The Overcoat, Davide Perissutti
+The Overcoats, Davide Perissutti

 Artistic director of Festival Terminal and Circo all'Incirca, which was also formerly a circus and street theatre company, Davide began his adventure as an organiser in 2016 in parallel with that of circus author.
 From the personal experience of losing a house, he discovered an unfamiliar world, that of insurance and banking and its bureaucracy and procrastination, realising the topicality of the character portrayed in Gogol's eponymous short story.
-The Overcoat recounts the bureaucracy’s difficulties to children and portrays the world of ordinary people grappling with an oppressive bureaucratic system.
+The Overcoats recounts the bureaucracy’s difficulties to children and portrays the world of ordinary people grappling with an oppressive bureaucratic system.
 The play was revived in 2021 during the pandemic and premiered at Mittelfest in 2023.

 Piume, Elena Burani